Hamming graphs and concentration properties in non-quasi-reflexive Banach spaces: Introduction

-As a consequence, we get that an $\ell_q$-sum of a quasi-reflexive Banach space satisfying $\ell_p$ upper tree estimates, $1 < q,p < \infty$, cannot equi-Lipschitz contain the Hamming graphs.
-This is a generalization of the result mentionned above by Causey (see \cite{3.5}), who proved it for quasi-reflexive Banach spaces satisfying $\ell_p$ upper tree estimates.
-This is the first result of this type for non quasi-reflexive Banach spaces.
+As a consequence, we get that an $\ell_q$-sum of a quasi-reflexive Banach space satisfying upper $\ell_p$ tree estimates, $1 < q,p < \infty$, cannot equi-Lipschitz contain the Hamming graphs.
+This is a generalization of the result mentionned above by Causey (see \cite{3.5}), who proved it for quasi-reflexive Banach spaces satisfying upper $\ell_p$ tree estimates.
+This is the first result of this type for non-quasi-reflexive Banach spaces.

-In order to show this result, we introduce the notions and the terminology we will use later in the second section of this paper while section $3$ is dedicated to the proof itself.
+In order to show this result, we introduce the notions and the terminology we will use later in the second section of this paper while Section $3$ is dedicated to the proof itself.

-Recently, Baudier, Lancien, Motakis and Schlrumprecht \cite{Baudier2020ANC} proved that any quasi-reflexive asymptotic-$c_0$ Banach space $X$ (see section $4$ for the definition of asymptotic-$c_0$) has property HIC$_{\infty}$.
+Recently, Baudier, Lancien, Motakis and Schlumprecht \cite{Baudier2020ANC} proved that any quasi-reflexive asymptotic-$c_0$ Banach space $X$ (see Section $4$ for the definition of asymptotic-$c_0$) has property HIC$_{\infty}$.
 Even though we don't know if a Banach space with this property is quasi-reflexive, we prove in the fourth and last section of this paper that property HIC$_{\infty}$ implies asymptotic-$c_0$.
-In particular, the space $T^*(T^*)$, where $T^*$ is the original Banach space constructed by Tsirelson in \cite{Tsirelson}, cannot have this concentration property. \\ We also give an exemple of a separable dual asymptotic-$c_0$ space that does not Lipschitz contain $\ell_1$ and without any of the concentration properties introduced in this paper.
+In particular, the space $T^*(T^*)$, where $T^*$ is the original Banach space constructed by Tsirelson in \cite{Tsirelson}, cannot have this concentration property. \\ We also give a striking example in the non-quasi-reflexive setting of a separable dual asymptotic-$c_0$ space that does not Lipschitz contain $\ell_1$ nor $c_0$ and without any of the concentration properties introduced in this paper.
 This example is based on a generalization of the construction of Lindenstrauss spaces, that we owe to Schlumprecht.
-This construction is detailed in Appendix \ref{app}.
+This construction is detailed in the last section.